m-YoC/mdtk/README.md

         - 'help' task : Show task help.
 If write group, show only written group's tasks.
         - empty     : If 'default' task is defined, run it.
 Otherwise, run 'help'.
 - args       -> arg_name=arg_value
-    - Write after 2 hyphens.
+    - Write after two hyphens.
     - {$} is a special variable for --script option, replaced by positional parameter $1...$9.

 ### * options